fullstackserverless/fullstackserverless.github.io/docs/auth1.01.md

 ## Change UI theme 🖌

-create an export point for our future components /src/components/index.js with content
+Create an export point for our future components /src/components/index.js with content

 ```jsx
 export * from './AmplifyTheme'